 Natural England reserves the right to provide further advice on the environmental assessment of the plan.
 This includes any third party appeal against any screening decision you may make.
-If a Strategic Environmental Assessment is required, Natural England must be consulted at the scoping and environmental report stages.
+If an Strategic Environmental Assessment is required, Natural England must be consulted at the scoping and environmental report stages.

-For any further consultations on your plan, please contact: consultations@naturalengland.org.uk.
+For any further consultations on your plan, please contact: [REDACTED]